empathyco/x/.github/contributing/base-naming.md

 ## Variables, attributes, and properties

-These rules are apply to any kind of variable, whether it is defined as an attribute, a class property, an object property, or a Vue component prop.
+These rules apply to any kind of variable, whether it is defined as an attribute, a class property, an object property, or a Vue component prop.

 - The name must be written in `camelCase`.